-The charactersitics selected for study are "the requirements of capital and skilled labour, plant size and locational pattern."
+The charactersitics selected for study are " the requirements of capital and skilled labour, plant size, and locational pattern."

-27. Granick, D., "Economic Development and Productivity Analysis: A case study of Soviet Metalworking," Q.J.E.
-May 1957, pp. 205 - 33.
+27. Granick, D., "Economic Development and Productivity

+Analysis: A Case study of Soviet Metalworking, "Q.J.E.

+may 1957, pp 205 - 33

-It is argued that Soviet policy in metal working has "followed orthodox Western economic doctrine of substituting plentiful factors for scarce ones" and that most recent Western technology cannot be simply copied.
-"Technology and production organization are inseparably linked and must to a considerable extent, be developed a new in each country."
+It is argued that Soviet policy in metal working has "followed orthodox Western economic doctrine of substituting plentiful factors for scarce ones " and that most recent Western technology cannot be simply copied.

+"Technology and production organization are inseparably linked and must to a considerable extent, be developed anew in each country."

-28. Holzman, F.D, "The Soviet Ural-Kuznetsk Combine: A Study in Investment Criteria and Industralization Policies."
+28. Holzman, F.D, " The Soviet Ural-Kuznetsk Combine: A Study in Investment Criteria and Industralization Policies. " Q.J.E.

-Q.J.E.
 Aug.
-1957. pp. 368 - 405.

-The Article outlines the history of the combine, and develops a new social marginal productivity criterion for evaluating it as an investment project which takes into account not only social economies and diseconomies, but also the rate of growth & the time horizon of planning.
+1957, 368 - 405 and develops a new social marginal productivity criterion for evaluating it as an investment project which takes into account not only social economies and diseconomies, but also the rate of growth& the time horizon of planning.